Soyuyu/mfweb/lib/mfweb/infodeck/help.markdown

   - press "home" to go to the first slide, "end" to the last
   - press "c" to bring up the table of contents (if there is one).
 Tap c to hide it again.
-- The ' # ' in the banner puts a deep link to the currently visible slide into the address bar

 The deck should work well in the latest versions of most browsers.
-If you are using Internet Explorer you will need version 10 to get a proper experience.
+If you are using Internet Explorer you will need at least version 10 to get a proper experience.

 [Infodeck]: http://martinfowler.com/bliki/Infodeck.html